kensnyder/bunshine/README.md

 Serve static files from a directory.
 As shown above, serving static files is easy with the `serveFiles` middleware.
-Note that ranged requests are supported, so you can use this for video streaming or partial downloads.
+Note that ranged requests are supported, so you can use it for video streaming or partial downloads.

 ```ts
 import { HttpRouter, serveFiles } from 'bunshine';